zeroluck/docs/sources/reference/lib/scim.md

 ScimClient client = ScimClient.oAuthInstance(userName, passWord, clientID,clientSecret, domainURL, oxAuthDomain);
 ```

-This will create an oAuth instance of ScimClient where: userName and passWord are the user credentials , clientID and clientSecret are oxAuth client credentials , domailURL is the domain where SCIM client resides example : [http://localhost:8080/oxTrust/seam/resource/restv1](http://localhost:8080/oxTrust/seam/resource/restv1)
-oxAuthDomain is the tokenURL example [http://localhost:8080/oxauth/seam/resource/restv1/oxauth/token](http://localhost:8080/oxauth/seam/resource/restv1/oxauth/token)
+This will create an oAuth instance of ScimClient where: `userName` and `passWord` are the user credentials , `clientID` and `clientSecret` are oxAuth client credentials , `domailURL` is the domain where SCIM client resides, for example : `http://localhost:8080/oxTrust/seam/resource/restv1` and `oxAuthDomain` is the `tokenURL` example `http://localhost:8080/oxauth/seam/resource/restv1/oxauth/token`

 ```
 ScimClient client = ScimClient.basicInstance(userName, passWord, domainURL);